 RESIDENT EVIL: RETRIBUTION

-As before, Anderson throws in all manner of perplexing twists.
-The film has an opening involving a massive aerial attack on an aircraft carrier, which for reasons unclear Anderson plays in reverse.
+As before, Andersons script throws in all manner of perplexing twists.
+The film openings on a massive aerial attack on an aircraft carrier, which for reasons unclear is played in reverse.
 The next scene is an entirely baffling one where Milla Jovovich wakes up (just as she did in the first film) in what increasingly becomes clear is an alternate reality of some sort where she is now a regular housewife with a husband and daughter, before the neighbourhood is invaded by zombies.
 To Paul W.S.
 Andersons credit, this is eventually rationalised in a way that makes sense.
-Elsewhere, Resident Evil: Retribution is made to resemble a videogame more than any of the other films with Milla Jovovich having to progress through a series of simulations that resemble game levels, while Anderson emphasises this by cuts away to three-dimensional maps and displays that show the partys progress through the complex.
+Elsewhere, Resident Evil: Retribution is made to resemble a videogame more than any of the other films with Milla Jovovich having to progress through a series of simulations that resemble game levels, which is emphasised by cuts away to three-dimensional maps and displays that show the partys progress through the complex.

 The one appearing to be having the most fun in an otherwise instantly forgettable show is Michelle Rodriguez who has two rather fun roles as a hard-ass military type who eventually becomes a super-villain of sorts and gets to go head-to-head to with Milla Jovovich at the climax and an alternate role as a regular mom where she gets the films few funny lines asking Jovovich why she is outfitted in bondage gear and protesting that she voted against the NRA when asked to handle a gun.